 - 1. No item that constitutes a threat to the health, safety, or education of students at St. John Lutheran School is allowed. - 2.
 No matter what is accepted in public or recreational areas, parents have the main responsibility for ensuring proper dress habits for their children in a school setting. - 3.
 Cleanliness, good personal hygiene, and clean clothing are expected. - 4.
 Boys and girls will wear solid khaki, navy, or black pants (cargo pants acceptable) skorts, skirts, or jumpers.
 No jeans, except for Fridays.
 No sweatpants and no stretch pants (leggings) except under skirts or jumpers.
 Collared polo shirts or dresses with long or short sleeves in any color may be worn.
 Quarter size pocket emblems are acceptable as are all St. John emblems.
 Writing on shirts is not acceptable.
 Solid colored T- shirts or turtlenecks may be worn under polos.
 A St. John fleece is the only appropriate garment to be worn over a polo shirt. - 5.
 Sneakers are acceptable daily footwear.
 Sneakers must be worn on the playground and the gym.
 All shoes must have a back or a back strap. - 6.
 Hats, hoods, coats, gloves, and scarves SHALL NOT BE WORN IN SCHOOL unless there is a heating problem.
 The teachers will determine if this action is necessary. - 7.
 Proper length for skirts, dresses and shorts: determined by the end of the student's fingertips when arms are held down at the side.
 Cut-off shorts of any length are UNACCEPTABLE. - 8.
 Pants are to be worn above the hips.
 Belts may be necessary. - 9.
 Hair must be of natural color. - 10.
 Students who break dress code for the first time may miss recess and a note will be sent home or a phone call made.
 For any future offenses, a change of clothing will be required.
 Students will wait near the office for a change of clothing and return to class when the child is properly dressed. - 11.
-On special dress days, only jeans or school bottoms are to be worn - 12.
+On special dress days, as indicated on the Fast Direct office calendar, only jeans or school dress code bottoms are to be worn.
+(On Spirit Wear dress days, St. John logoed sweat pants can be worn also.) - 12.
 Make-up is not permitted through 5th grade.